 Are baby walkers safe?

-The American Academy of Pediatrics has called for a ban on the manufacture and sale baby walkers with wheels.
-They say that these products send thousands young children to emergency rooms every year, but they’re not being ignored here in America-a recent study found out how many models are available at retail stores across this country -and Canada too!
+The American Academy of Pediatrics has called for a ban on the manufacture and sale of baby walkers with wheels.
+They say that these products send thousands of young children to emergency rooms every year, but they’re not being ignored here in America-a recent study found out how many models are available at retail stores across this country -and Canada too!

-The baby walker is a type of device that can be used by young children to help them learn how use their feet and legs while moving around.
-However, there are two different kinds: one where you push in front with wheels on it for older babies or toddlers who have learned how far they need step before walking; another sits lower at waist height so younger infants don’t yet know what’s happening when sitting inside it because these types aren’t developed enough without support from an adult
+The baby walker is a type of device that can be used by young children to help them learn how to use their feet and legs while moving around.
+However, there are two different kinds: one where you push in front with wheels on it for older babies or toddlers who have learned how far they need to step before walking; another sits lower at waist height so younger infants don’t yet know what’s happening when sitting inside it because these types aren’t developed enough without support from an adult

 1. Baby walkers can cause children to fall

 When you help your child walk, be sure that they are in front of the device and not around corners or near tables.
-They might slip off when pushing on it since there isn’t much grip with smooth surfaces likethis example
+They might slip off when pushing on it since there isn’t much grip with smooth surfaces like this example

-The leading cause of injury from baby walkers is rolling down stairs.
+The leading cause of injury from baby walkers is rolling downstairs.
 This can lead to broken bones and head trauma for your precious little one!